pavlekovic/property-pulse-uk/README.md

-        Task 3.1: Organise pp data into folder structure in "data/raw/YYYY-MM" format Task 3.2: Add inline comments as best practice Task 3.3: Add logging for extract step as best practice
+        Task 3.1: Organise pp data into folder structure in "data/raw/YYYY-MM" format Task 3.2: Add inline comments as best practice Task 3.3: Add logging for extract step as best practice Task 3.4: Add docstrings for each function as best practice

 ```